khimo/khimo.github.io/bli-guides/bli-pro-user-guide.md

 Home Integration protocol allow other devices to interact with _BLI_.
 This protocol is used by mobile applications or by other home automation controllers.

-Home Integration protocol provides two-way control of all resource types.
+Home Integration protocols provide two-way control of all resource types.
 This protocol can be enabled on the local network, with mandatory authentication.
-You should provide a TCP port, which defaults to 9100.
+You should provide a TCP port (default port is 9100).
 Port numbers below 1024 are reserved for standard TCP services, so use values above this range.

 #### Network

-Network page contains network connectivity configuration of _BLI_.
+The network page contains the _BLI's_ network connectivity configuration.

 <br>
 <div class="text-center">